sigdba/sig-shared-sceptre/doc/MultihostElb_1.md

 - `redirect` ([RedirectModel](#RedirectModel)) - Specifies an HTTP 301 or 302 redirect

+- `target_protocol` (string) - Protocol for backend communication with the targets.
+  - **Default:** `HTTP` for Application Load Balancers, `TCP` for Network Load Balancers

 - `target_group_attributes` (Dict[string:string]) - Specifies target group attributes
-  - The following attributes are defined by default but can be overriden:
+  - The following attributes are defined by default on Application Load Balancers but can be overriden:
     * `'stickiness.enabled' = 'true'`
     * `'stickiness.type' = 'lb_cookie'`
   - **See Also:** [AWS::ElasticLoadBalancingV2::TargetGroup TargetGroupAttribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticloadbalancingv2-targetgroup-targetgroupattribute.html)